Encapsule-Annex/jsgraph/docs/object-DirectedGraph.md

 ### DirectedGraph.toObject

+        var response = digraph.toObject();

+**Response**

+Returns a serialized data object that contains the contents of the directed graph.

+**Notes**

+`toObject` is typically used to obtain the serialized representation of a container for inclusion in some other structure.

+The object returned may be passed to the `DirectedGraph` constructor, or to method `fromObject`.

 ### DirectedGraph.toJSON

-        var digraph = new DirectedGraph();
+        var response = digraph.toJSON(replacer,space);
-        digraph.toJSON(undefined,4);

-**Returns:**

-JSON-encoded serialization of the contents of the DirectedGraph container.
+**Response**

+Returns a `DirectedGraph`'s serialized data object converted to JSON.

 **Remarks:**

-Pass the JSON string returned by DirectedGraph.toJSON to method DirectedGraph.importJSON or the DirectedGraph constructor to import.
+The JSON string returned may be passed to the `DirectedGraph` constructor, or to method `fromJSON`.

-## jsgraph.DirectedGraph.importJSON

-        digraph.DirectedGraph.importJSON(JSON);

-** Remarks:**

-JSON import adds vertices and edges to the current DirectedGraph container from an external JSON source.
-Duplicates are ignored.

 ### DirectedGraph.fromObject

+        var response = digraph.fromObject(object);

+**Request**

+JavaScript object returned by `toObject`.

+**Response**

+JavaScript object with the following properties:

+- **error**: null or a string explaining what went wrong
+- **result**: true to indicate success or null if error

+**Notes**

+`fromObject` parses request and uses `addVertex` and `addEdge` container API's to add the additional vertices and edges to the container.

 ### DirectedGraph.fromJSON

+Identical to `fromObject` except that the request is a JSON string instead of a datg object.